habibalamin/arksink/README.md

 Arksink
 =======

-A cloud bookmark synchroniser for the indecisive.
+Bookmark management for the indecisive.